RoryDuncan/raiden-arcade-game/README.md

 # raiden-arcade-game

-A minismall 'game' showing how to use the basic features of [suki.js](https://github.com/RoryDuncan/suki.js).
+A small 'game' showing how to use the basic features of [suki.js](https://github.com/RoryDuncan/suki.js).

 ### Usage